* Balance Care Acupuncture Clinic - Ben Jin *

 About Me

-Ben earned a Master of Science in Acupuncture and Oriental Medicine in 2002 from South Baylo University in California, USA and has been a registered acupuncturist in British Columbia since 2003.
-He has been also registered in the US as a licensed acupuncturist (California) since 2003 and a Diplomate in Oriental Medicine (National Board certified in Acupuncture, Herbal Medicine, and Oriental Medicine) since 2005.
+He was also registered in the US as a licensed acupuncturist (California) and a Diplomate in Oriental Medicine (National Board certified in Acupuncture, Herbal Medicine, and Oriental Medicine).
 Additionally, he has been a Master of Taoist Meditation Exercise(Kook Sun Do) since 1999.
-Formerly an IT and business consultant for IBM Korea, Ben chose a more rewarding path when he became a holistic health practitioner.

-Ben taught Acupuncture and Oriental Medicine at PCU College of Holistic Medicine in Burnaby for four years.
+Ben taught Acupuncture and Eastern Medicine at PCU College of Holistic Medicine in Burnaby for four years.
 In the community, he has offered public lectures and workshops on disease prevention and has taught classes in Taoist Meditation Exercise.
-In addition, he has practiced acupuncture treatment based on the Principles & Practice of "Dong Ui Bo Gam (Principles and Practice of Eastern Medicine)".

 Outside of the clinic, Ben enjoys Taoist Meditation Exercise and hiking.